MysticRyuujin/guac-install/README.md

 If you're looking to also have NGINX / Let's Encrypt / HTTPS click [HERE](https://github.com/bigredthelogger/guacamole)

+## MFA/2FA

+By default the script will install with TOTP support (Google Authenticator), if you do not want TOTP support (which if installed is mandatory for every user) you need to specify the `-n` or `--nototp` flags on the command line.
+Or Modify the script variable `installTOTP=false`

 ## How to Run:

 ### Download file directly from here: